-In recent times there has been far greater emphasis upon creating contracts which are explicitly designed to meet legal requirements and manage the risk of the employment relationship turning sour.
+Precise exactness.
+Everyone knows precisely what they are supposed to be doing with their time and energy, and knows exactly what matters.
+Modern employment contracts just don’t achieve this.In recent times there has been far greater emphasis upon creating contracts which are explicitly designed to meet legal requirements and manage the risk of the employment relationship turning sour.
 I have no issue with strong contracts that protect both parties and are detailed in terms of each parties rights and obligations, and there is a lot of merit in them when the two parties are entering an unequal relationship as is usually the case between employer and employee.
 The problem is that the contracts have become focused upon the rights and responsibilities governing the employer-employee relationship and usually don’t cover the core function of the role that is being fulfilled by the employee terribly well.
 What little direction is covered in an employment contract about functions and duties are usually waffle designed to fit with an equally waffly performance appraisal process.

 Waffle doesn’t provide transparency, simplicity or exactness.
 It doesn’t provide clarity.
 It doesn’t focus on what matters most.

 Related: 4 Things Make It Easy for Prospects to Say YES